Practical-DevOps-GitHub/github-terraform-task-fieryybird/README.md

 Write Terraform code that configures the GitHub repository according to the following requirements, execute it and save your Terraform code in a repository secret named `TERRAFORM`.

-1. The GitHub repository should assign user `softservedata` as a collaborator.
+1. The GitHub repository should assign user `softservedata` as a collaborator..

 2. A branch named `develop` should be created as default branch.